About UMass Amherst

 The Department of Speech, Language, and Hearing Sciences offers the BS, MA, AuD and PhD degrees.
 Both the MA and AuD programs are CAA-accredited and student stipends are available from federal training and research grants.
 The Department currently has 20 full-time faculty members (including research, clinical, and teaching positions) and is located within the School of Public Health and Health Sciences on the University of Massachusetts (UMass) Amherst campus.
 UMass Amherst has been classified as having Very High Research Activity by the Carnegie Foundation.
 The statewide University system has five campuses, including a medical school located in Worcester, 50 miles from Amherst.
 The Department is committed to increasing the diversity of the faculty, student body, and curriculum.

-Qualified candidates must have a PhD (or equivalent) in audiology, hearing science, or a related discipline by the appointment date.
-All areas of expertise related to audiology and hearing science will be considered.
-We are also particularly interested in applicants who conduct research in pediatrics, hearing technologies, and/or public health approaches to hearing healthcare.
-Applicants are not required to hold an ASHA Certificate of Clinical Competence in Audiology (CCC-A); however, they must possess the ability to teach clinical courses.
-Candidates should have a strong record of peer-reviewed publications commensurate with career stage, evidence of independent and collaborative research potential, demonstrated potential to develop an extramurally funded research program, and an interest in developing excellent teaching skills.
+Qualified candidates must have a Ph.D. (or equivalent) in Speech-Language Pathology or a related discipline by the appointment date.
+Expertise in medical speech-language pathology, dysphagia, voice, motor speech, and fluency is preferred although we will consider applicants with expertise in any area of speech-language pathology.
+We are particularly interested in applicants who conduct their research within the framework of identify-affirming practice, health equity, lifespan approach, and public health.
+Applicants must possess the ability to teach clinical courses.
+They are not required to hold an ASHA Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP).
+Candidates should have a strong record of peer-reviewed publication given career stage, evidence of independent and collaborative research, potential to develop an extramurally funded research program, and excellent teaching skills.

-Along with the application, please submit a 1) cover letter, 2) curriculum vitae, 3) a personal statement outlining their research expertise, future research goals and teaching philosophy, 4) a diversity statement (see below), and 5) contact information for three (3) professional references.
+Along with the application, please submit 1) a cover letter, 2) curriculum vitae, 3) a personal statement outlining research expertise, future goals and teaching philosophy, 4) a diversity statement that discusses past or future contribution to inclusive excellence in the areas of research, teaching, and/or outreach, and 5) contact information for three (3) professional references.

-The application review process will begin November 15, 2023 and continue until the position is filled.
-Applications should be submitted by this date to ensure full consideration.
+The application review process will begin November 1, 2023 and continue until the position is filled.
+Applications should be submitted by this sate to ensure full consideration.
 Anticipated start date is September 2024.
-For questions about the application process, please contact Dr. Sara Mamo, Search Committee Chair, at email@example.com.

 The department is committed to increasing the diversity of the faculty, student body, and curriculum.
 The department is interested in candidates who have demonstrated a commitment to promoting diversity, inclusion, and an openness to multicultural educational environments.
 Positive consideration is given to candidates with a teaching, research and/or service record that encourages diversity of backgrounds, cultures, and perspectives of students.
 A record of inclusive excellence and serving diverse populations in teaching, research and/or service is preferred.